 The makeup of an eye—lens, iris, retina, etc.—are the nuts and bolts that send the electrical pulse into your brain.
 But how does a brain know what to do with those signals when they are received?

 Imagine a computer, with all its parts and pieces, many of which are too complicated for most people to understand.
-No matter how intricate and complicated the equipment is—without software, it can do nothing.
-Your computer will not even turn on without some form of software telling the hardware what to do.
+No matter how intricate and complicated the equipment is, without software, it can do nothing.
+Your computer will not even turn on without some form of software telling the hardware—the actual physical pieces of the computer—what to do.

 It is the same with the eye.
 All the movements that take place in the eye are controlled by your brain.
 The brain moves your eye to center on something, adjusts the lens to focus, and opens or closes the iris to allow the right amount of focused light on the retina.

 Now that you understand the basics of how an eye operates, try this simple experiment to witness how much interaction actually takes place between the brain and eye.
 While you are reading these words, look at something far away.
 While you do this, visualize that you had to move the muscles in your eye, change the iris, and adjust your lens to get the object in focus.